Learn whether a business owners policy is suitable for your business.

 Commercial Property Coverage

-The property section of the standard BOP policy is very similar to the ISO commercial property policy.
-It covers the following types of property:
+The property section of a standard BOP policy covers the following types of property:

 - Buildings located at premises described in the declarations, including machinery and equipment that is permanently installed